 If parents can take a step back and think about the importance of traditions in their children’s lives, and how much their children would miss out if those were taken from them, they will be successful in helping their children handle and accept the changes that come with a divorce.
 Flexibility, compassionate thinking, and common sense are the best guides for navigating the holiday experience for the children whose families are going through a divorce.

 Let’s Talk About Specific Holidays: Think Creatively and Sensibly

 In most cases, children have about ten days to two weeks off from school for their Winter break.
 How has the family historically spent time during this break?
 While keeping things the same may be ideal, it may not make sense given the new logistics of your lives.
 Are one or both parents required to work most of the break?
 If so, it might make sense to keep the normal parenting schedule, except for the specific holidays.
 Would one parent like to travel with the children?
 As difficult as it may be to see your children leave town with the other parent to visit extended family, it is also a good opportunity for you to take time for yourself and plan how you will spend time without the children in a way that will be a positive experience.
 Taking time for yourself is essential when you’re trying to manage stress.
 Finding ways to have a satisfying holiday for yourself will demonstrate to the children that you’re ok and they don’t need to worry about you.

 2. Christmas Eve and Christmas Day

 A divorce that is pending during the holidays is still a raw nerve for the divorcing couple, but it is also raw for the children.
-Both parents putting the interests of the children first during this time will help to ease any difficult emotions and make the holidays better for the children.
+When parents can put the interests of the children first it will help to ease the difficult emotions that may arise during this time and help make the holidays happier for the children.
 If you want to discuss ideas for how to work out a parenting plan around the upcoming holidays, contact Vacca Family Law Group to speak with one of our attorneys.